mkarner07/mkarner07.github.io/_posts/2023-10-05-First-Post.md

 I want to briefly tell you, why I created this webpage and started to write.

 I've always had a deep passion for reading, which evolved into a profound appreciation for curated content.
 My academic journey nurtured this love for well-researched material, eventually leading me to venture into the world of scientific article writing during my dissertation.
-In recent years, my publishing output slowed as my career transitioned into the industry.
+In recent years, my publishing output slowed as my career transitioned into the corporate world.

 Nevertheless, one thing remained constant — I never stopped reading.